1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Camera_Based_2D_Feature_Tracking/README.md

 * BRISK
 * BRIEF
 * ORB

-All these combinations consistently achieved execution times under 3 milliseconds.
+All these combinations consistently achieved execution times under ````3 ms````.
 Refer to the results in: ````Task_MP8_MP9.csv````.
 However, it's crucial to consider the trade-off between processing speed and the number of keypoints successfully matched.
 The most effective combinations for this project were:

 * FAST detectors with ORB descriptors
 * FAST detectors with BRIEF descriptors
 * FAST detectors with SIFT descriptors
-*

 There are two main drawbacks to using SIFT: patent costs and potential delays in processing.
 In some instances, SIFT combinations reached execution times up to ````6 ms````.
 In contrast, the runtime distribution for combinations of FAST with ORB and BRIEF descriptors was more consistently under ````3 ms````.